COACHING ALONG WITH DOCTORING

 á Reading matter – articles, books, magazines and other.

-á CDs, videos and other multimedia are excellent as well.
+á CDs, videos or other media are also excellent.

 á Support groups, if possible.
 Have clients call one another and get together if possible to help each other.